Follow the below steps for Google Sites to Microsoft 365 (SharePoint – Teams) Migration. If you wish to use the new platform, please contact us.

 To perform the migration, navigate to Sites > Site List

-Use the Get Sites option to fill the list of Sites to migrate:
+From the Cloudiway Interface, use the Get Sites option to fill the list of Sites to migrate:

 Select the connector you want to connect, click on GET.